MonadError: Handling Errors Gracefully

 Key Takeaways

-• raiseError creates a failed computation declaratively, without throwing exceptions
+• raiseError creates a failed computation declaratively, with no thrown exception

-• handleErrorWith provides effect-level recovery where the fallback can itself fail
+• handleErrorWith is effect-level recovery; the handler can itself succeed or fail

-• handleError provides value-level recovery with a plain default value
+• handleError is value-level recovery; the handler returns a plain value that is auto-lifted

-• Recovery composes by chaining handlers; each layer catches what the previous one missed
+• Recovery composes by stacking; each layer only fires when the previous one is still failing

-• Generic code written against MonadError<F, E> works with Either, Try, or any error-capable monad
+• Code written against MonadError<F, E> works with Either, Try, Validated, IO, or any other error-capable monad

 See Also